Reduce Your Tuition and Fees

 Anyone currently employed by Military Family Resource Centres is eligible for a 15 percent tuition bursary.

-Children and spouses of the above are also eligible for a 15 percent tuition bursary.**
+Children and spouses of all Canadian Forces members (listed above) are eligible for a 15% tuition bursary.**

 These bursaries cannot be received in conjunction with any other bursaries offered by Yorkville University.